ruuds/composer-remove-paths/README.md

 # Composer preserve paths

-Composer plugin for remove paths while installing or updating packages.
+Composer plugin to remove paths (files and/or directories) while installing or updating packages.

 ## Installation